mtxadmin/ublock/README_en.md

 #### Yet another small uBlock filter list

 Constantly updated filter list for uBlock Origin.
-Removes banners and spying modules.
-And also removes different [annoyances](docs/policy_en.md) from internet pages.
-Let's make sites cleaner and reading more comfortable!
+Removes banners and spying modules, blocks fraudulent sites.
+And also removes different annoyances from internet pages.
+[See the full list here.](docs/policy_en.md) Let's make sites cleaner and reading more comfortable and secure!

 Also, there is a child project - [Yet another small hosts file](docs/hosts_file_en.md)